MasseyHacks/MasseyHacks-IV-Hackenger-Hunt/README.md

 To start server: `node app.js`

-Visit `localhost:3000` for Hackenger 1 or `localhost:3001` for Hackenger 2
+Visit `localhost:3000` for Hackenger 1 or `localhost:3001` for Hackenger 2 or `localhost:3002` for 2nd part of Hackenger 2

 ## Solutions
 Hackenger 1